OMNINETGmbH/OMNITRACKER-BPMN-connectors/README.md

 1.2.2a If there is one, use the updating possibility for this connector package *Update existing connector package*
-- Use the existing connector package and copy it; the name of the .otconn file is then "Name_ConsecutiveNumber.otconn"
-- Within the new file you can add new connectors to the connector package
-- also modify the README.md of this directory:
- - add the new version including a description of the changes
- - adapt the information about PowerShell and the used Module(s)

 1.2.2b If there is no existing connector package, create and add a new one *New connector packages*
-- Please add a new folder with the name of the third-party system
-- Please add a new README.md file into the folder with the basic information about the connector package
-- Please add a new .otconn file (information about the format see 2.2); please note: you need to add new GuIDs within the connector package
+**Please Note:** If you want you can use the Sceleton folder and / or the *Template Generator BPMN process* (minimum OT version 12.1.100 required) including the connector of additional features to create a new .otconn file.
+Otherwise you can also tart from scratch to create the .otconn file.

-1.2.3 Start a pull request
+1.2.3 Commit a pull request

 1.2.4 OMNINET will check the structure of the containing files within the pull request **Please note**: OMNINET will **not test** each connector; we will only check the syntax of the .otconn files which are pulled from users outside of OMNINET.

 ### 1.3 Check existing connector packages

 ### 1.4 Versioning an existing connector package
+- Use the existing connector package and copy it; the name of the .otconn file is then "Name_ConsecutiveNumber.otconn"
+- Within the new file you can add new connectors to the connector package
+- Also modify the README.md of this directory:
+  - Add the new version including a description of the changes
+  - Adapt the information about PowerShell and the used Module(s)
+  -
 ### 1.5 Creation of a new connector package
+- Add a new folder with the name of the third-party system
+- Add a new README.md file into the folder with the basic information about the connector package
+- Add a new .otconn file (information about the format see 2.2); please note: you need to add new GuIDs within the connector package

 ## 2. OMNITRACKER BPMN
 With the OMNITRACKER BPMN Engine we are able to automate BPMN processes.
 Therefore, we can use a connector-based service task to automatically perform executed actions, usually in order to control external third-party systems.
 A "connector" is a script that is executed on the OMNITRACKER server computer.
 The script can be written either using VBScript or using PowerShell.
 A connector is packaged inside an XML file; each XML file can contain multiple connectors and data structure definitions.
 Aside from the script, a connector contains a list of data inputs and data outputs.
 The data inputs are filled from the BPMN process, and the data outputs are returned to the BPMN process.